fredrifo/Xamarin_Ruff/README.md

 # Ruff
-This is an animal adoption app.

-The application was created by Fredrik Forsell, Ivar Sandvik, John Tang and David McClarty
+An animal adoption application for Android and iOS.

+This version includes:
+- Connection to an external database.
+- Creating advertisements
+- Adding posts and pictures to owned advertisments (using the camera or uploading a picture for the device)
+- Viewing other users advertisements
+- Registration and Login for users
+- Changing profile pictures

+In development:
+- Fixing a bug that causes the hamburgermenu to be empty

+Created by:
+- Fredrik Forsell
+- Ivar Sandvik
+- John Tang
+- David McClarty